-Text Message: A written message typically restricted to 160 characters in length that is sent among users with mobile devices.
-The messages can be sent via the Short Messaging Service (SMS), as well as images, video and other multimedia using the Multimedia Messaging Service (MMS).
+Text Message: An electronic message, historically restricted to 160 characters in length, that is sent among users with mobile devices.
+The messages can be sent via the Short Messaging Service (SMS), as well as images, video, and other multimedia using the Multimedia Messaging Service (MMS).

 Text Mining: The application of data mining (knowledge discovery in databases) to unstructured textual data.
 Text mining usually involves structuring the input text (often parsing, along with application of some derived linguistic features and removal of others, and ultimate insertion into a database), deriving patterns within the data, and evaluating and interpreting the output, providing such ranking results as relevance, novelty, and interestingness.
-Also referred to as "Text Data Mining."
+Also referred to as Text Data Mining.
 See Data Mining.

-Text Retrieval Conference (TREC): An ongoing series of workshops co-sponsored by NIST and the U. S. Department of Defense.
+Text Retrieval Conference (TREC): An ongoing series of workshops co-sponsored by the National Institute of Standards and Technology (NIST) and the U.S. Department of Defense.

-TGA: Targa format.
-A scanned format - widely used for color-scanned materials (24-bit) as well as by various paint and desktop publishing packages.
+TGA: Targa format file.
+A scanned format that is widely used for color-scanned materials (24-bit) as well as by various paint and desktop publishing packages.

-Thin Client: A computer or software program which relies on a central server for processing and application resources, and Electronically Stored Information storage in a central area instead of locally; used mainly for output and input of user information or commands.
+Thin Client: A computer or software program that relies on a central server for processing and application resources, and electronically stored information storage in a central area instead of locally; used mainly for output and input of user information or commands.
 See Client.